flodlc/sx-machine/README.md

 # Sx-machine

-## Sx-machine is a lightweight library that a Box component and its SX property.
+## Sx-machine is a lightweight library that provides a Box component for React and its themed SX property.

 ### Main features